Miskito people: Pre-contact subsistence economy

 Miskito oral tradition states that many centuries ago a tribe emigrated from northern South America and settled on the coast at a site called Sitawala – possibly near present-day Cabo Gracias a Dios.
 They were led by a warrior chief named Miskut, and called themselves the Miskut uplika nani (people of Miskut).
 The tradition states that neighboring tribes found it difficult to pronounce this name, and so shortened it to Miskito.
 After the death of Miskut, the tribe divided into three groups.
 One group ascended the Río Coco and became known as the river people.
 The other two groups moved north and south into present day Honduras and around present day Sandy Bay, Nicaragua.
 These people became known as the beach people.

 The earliest European accounts of the Miskito are from Puritan colonists in 1633 and English and French buccaneers during the late 1600s-early 1700s.
-These early accounts claim that Miskito tribes ranged along the Caribbean coast from the Wawa River, south of present-day Bilwi, Nicaragua, to Cabo Camarón, Honduras.
+These early accounts claim that Miskito tribes ranged along the Caribbean coast from the Wawa River, south of present-day Puerto Cabezas, Nicaragua, to Cabo Camarón, Honduras.
 These early colonists, explorers and buccaneers described the Miskito as skilled maritime people adept a seafaring, fishing, and the hunting of turtle, manatee, as well as land animals such as deer.